 Plan ahead and make sure you have some coolers ready to go for the food you want to keep.
 You won’t be throwing everything away and you’ll want to make sure that your to-keep food stays cool even if it takes a full hour or longer to clean out the refrigerator.

-Because you’re cleaning the place that stores all your cool, eatable goods, you don’t want to use harsh cleaners.
+Because you’re spring cleaning the place that stores all your cool, eatable goods, you don’t want to use harsh cleaners.
 There are several cleaners you can make that will help you get your refrigerator shelves shiny and they will even allow you to scrub off that mystery liquid that’s caked on one of your shelves (at least).
 This all-purpose cleaner is my favorite:

 Homemade All-Purpose Cleaner: